 There is a risk of the baby getting stuck as they are delivered because the largest part of the baby (head) is being delivered last.
 There is also a risk or cord prolapse.
 This is when the umbilical cord drops into the vagina and then gets trapped by the baby.
 This can cause the baby to have a lack of oxygen.
 These complications are why you may want to consider a caesarean delivery.

 There is a higher chance of a breech baby being born with developmental hip dysplasia.
 Also known as clicky hip.
 This is when the ball part of the thigh bone isn’t sitting fully in the hip socket.
 The baby has an ultrasound scan at 6 weeks to check for this.
 It is then treated to prevent problems later in life.
-Read about my baby’s experience of DHP and what we did to improve the condition in a new post coming soon.
+Read about my baby’s experience of DHP and what we did to improve the condition.

 A Surprise Breech Baby: My Labour Story

 The first sign of my labour starting was when my waters broke.
 I went into the hospital and had an ultrasound to confirm that my baby was head down.
 Then I went home until my contractions became stronger and more regular.
 I managed the pain using my birthing ball, TENS machine and listening to my hypnobirthing track.
 A few hours later, we phoned the hospital to let them know I was ready to come in.

 When I arrived at the hospital I and was rushed into a delivery room and the midwife said ‘I see a bottom’.
 That was the first time I knew I was having a breech baby.
 She had decided to do a somersault during labour!
 At this point, they expected me to have a caesarean.
 However, I had a fantastic midwife who gave me the opportunity to deliver the baby myself.